 - Hiking Lassen Peak

-For those with limited time, there’s a 30 mile scenic auto route you can take through the park and stop at various scenic vistas and overlooks.
-There are several great geothermal areas such as Sulphur works, Devil’s Kitchen, and Bumpass Hell.
+For those with limited time, you can take a 30-mile scenic auto route through the park and stop at various scenic vistas and overlooks.
+There are several great geothermal areas to explore, such as Sulphur Works, Devil’s Kitchen, and Bumpass Hell.

-Bumpass Hell (named for an early settler) is one of the most popular and interesting features in the park.
+Bumpass Hell (named for an early settler) is one of the park’s most popular and interesting features.
 The mud pots that can be visited along a boardwalk make it one of the best places to see such features in the wild.

 Hiking the Lassen Peak is a strenuous but popular activity.
-Lassen National Park also has some great waterfall hikes like the Kings Creek Falls Trail.
+Lassen National Park also has great waterfall hikes, like the Kings Creek Falls Trail.